immerfroehlich/audio-juicer/README.md

 Please DON'T USE the ./gradlew run target, the application will start, but the relative paths to the native libraries will not be correct.
 Just use the distribution files.

+From time to time call "git pull" to get the latest changes and then rebuild the project with "./gradlew build".

 Eclipse IDE configuration
 ============================